 - Being under the influence of alcohol or drugs

-- Repeated disruptive behavior that effects the learning environment
+- Repeated disruptive behavior that affects the learning environment

 - Classroom safety issues

-Faculty members are responsible for reporting such violations to the division chair and Vice President for Academic Affairs.
+Faculty members are responsible for reporting such violations to the Division Chair and the Vice President for Academic Affairs.

-Once a report is made to the division chair and VP for Academic Affairs, they will begin to investigate the incident in question (typically within two days).
-If the incident does not pertain to any of the violations listed above, the will be no further investigation.
+Once a report is made to the Division Chair and the Vice-President for Academic Affairs, they will begin to investigate the incident in question (typically within two days).
+If the incident does not pertain to any of the violations listed above, there will be no further investigation.

 If the incident does violate one of the items listed above, a formal investigation will occur followed by a meeting with the Conduct Violations Committee.
 This could include interviews with other students, faculty members, and staff.

-Once a violation has been confirmed by the division chair and VP for Academic Affairs, the following procedure takes effect:
+Once a violation has been confirmed by the Division Chair and the Vice-President for Academic Affairs, the following procedure takes effect:

-- The Conduct Violations Committee consisting of a Division Chair (outside of the division in which the conduct violation is in question), the Area Vice President for Academic Affairs or Campus Vice President, two faculty members from within the division, one from another division, and the Area Dean of Student Life (or representative) will meet to consider the violation.
+- The Conduct Violations Committee consists of a Division Chair outside of the division in which the conduct violation is in question, the Vice President for Academic Affairs or Campus Vice-President, two faculty members from within the division, one faculty member from another division, and the Dean of Student Life (or representative) will meet to consider the violation.